 Sewers, Drains, Culverts and Multiplate - Unloading, sorting, stockpiling, wrapping, coating, treating, handling, distribution and lowering or raising of all pipe and multiplate.
 All digging, driving of sheet piling, lagging, bracing, shoring and cribbing, breaking of concrete back-filling, tamping, re-surfacing and paving of all ditches in preparation for the laying of pipe.
-Pipelaying,leveling and making of the joint of any pipe used for main or side sewers and storm sewers, and all pipe for drainage.
+Pipelaying, leveling and making of the joint of any pipe used for main or side sewers and storm sewers, and all pipe for drainage.

-Underpinning, Lagging, Bracing, Propping and Shoring; Drilling and Blasting; Signal Men; General Excavation and Grading; Wrecking; and Railroad Track Work.
+Underpinning, Lagging, Bracing, Propping and Shoring; Drilling and Blasting; Signal Men; General Excavation and Grading and Landscaping of all sites for all purposes; and Wrecking.